-Packing options of the ST 2110 output are selectable per flow between BPM and GPM (Block Packing Mode or General Packing Mode)
+Packing options of the ST 2110-20 video flow are selectable per IP output between BPM and GPM (Block Packing Mode or General Packing Mode)

-Packet shaping and distribution (compulsory in ST 2110 and optional in ST 2022) is selectable per flow between TPNL and TPN (narrow linear or narrow gapped packet distribution).
+Packet shaping and distribution of the video flow (compulsory in ST 2110 and optional in ST 2022) is selectable per IP output between TPNL and TPN (narrow linear or narrow gapped packet distribution).
 There is also a mode for burst packet distribution with a control for the burst rate limit.
 This is for connecting between Crystal Vision and other compatible devices that allow for a reduced transmission delay

-SMPTE ST 2022-7 and ST 2110 flow protection facilitates the dual stream output
+SMPTE ST 2022-7 and ST 2110 video flow protection facilitates the dual stream output

 KEYER SOURCES AND OUTPUTS

-Background source can be set to Flow in 1 or Flow in 2 or Flow in 3 or Matte
+Background source can be set to Input 1 or Input 2 or Input 3 or Matte

-Foreground source can be set to Flow in 1 or Flow in 2 or Flow in 3
+Foreground source can be set to Input 1 or Input 2 or Input 3

-External key/mask source can be set to Flow in 1 or Flow in 2 or Flow in 3
+External key/mask source can be set to Input 1 or Input 2 or Input 3

 Keyer Aux Output shows processed Output video only

 Keyer Main Output can be set to show processed Output video, Output key, External key source, Output key inverted, Foreground source, Background source, Keyed foreground, Keyed background, Suppressed Foreground, Output video/Output key/External key source/Suppressed foreground quad split or Output video/Output key/Keyed foreground/Keyed background quad split

 The quad split options are useful for checking details during configuration and allow close inspection of the adjustments to the key across the picture.
 Controls are Quad zoom (0-100%), Quad H position and Quad V position.
 The single set of controls are applied to all four quads.
 Zoom of 0% shows the entire images in the quads and zoom of 100% expands a single pixel to fill each quad.
 When the image is expanded, the position controls define the area of the image to be displayed